jserot/dune-howto/README.md

   use the inline, ppx-based, test mechanism to test it

-* the directory `package-with-lib` shows how to build, test, install and use a simple package consisting in a single library (with HTML documentation)
+* the directory `package-with-lib` shows how to build, test, install and use a simple package consisting in a single library

 * the directory `package-with-lib-and-exe` shows how to build, test, install and use a simple package consisting in a single library and an executable

-* the directory `package-with-lib-and-sublib` shows how to build, test, install and use a simple package consisting in two libraries: a main library and auxiliary library
+* the directory `package-with-lib-and-sublib` shows how to build, test, install and use a simple package consisting in two libraries: a public main library and auxiliary private library

 For the `package-xxx` examples, each directory consists in two sub-directories: